Updated: Jul 30

 Follow up to ensure the improvement is sustained

-These steps might sound simple, but doing it right (that is, if you want to see real results materialize) will prove to be too heavy a lift for those not trained in facilitating Kaizen Events.
-And, while the improvements are developed and implemented during the Event step, all of the 5 steps are absolutely crucial to a successful project.
+These steps might sound simple, but doing it right (if you want to see real results materialize) will prove to be too heavy a lift for those not trained in facilitating Kaizen Events.
+And, while the improvements are developed and implemented during the Event step, all the 5 steps are absolutely crucial to a successful project.

 Examples of Kaizen in Healthcare